← All startup costs

 Frequently asked questions

-What is the estimated total startup cost for a bakery?
+What’s the realistic all-in startup cost for a small bakery?

-What is the cheapest way to start a bakery business?
+What’s the cheapest legitimate way to get into the bakery business?

 Buying a bakery?
 Due diligence checklist →